tm-dd/MunkiManageScripts/README.md

 With the script **manage_software_access.sh** you can **configure your** clients and allow or permit the download of **commercial licences**.

-## Please view the following video demonstration:
+## Please view the following video demonstration (with scripts versions before 2020-10-02):

 http://developer.thomastrid.de/Example_Using_MunkiManageScripts.mp4